Joselgc1/MejiasEtAl2016/README.md

 ### Interlaminar B - Activity Traces

-To further analyse the dynamic interaction between the two layers the authors analysed the LFP (Local Field Potential) from the layer 5/6 with respect to the alpha rhythm from Layer 2/3.
+To analyse the dynamic interaction between the two layers, this analyses the LFP (Local Field Potential) from the layer 5/6 with respect to the alpha rhythm from Layer 2/3.

 **Run the analysis:**
 ```bash